 For the purpose of this policy, financial products and/or services are defined as: transactions giving rise to credit risk, insurance, asset management, equity and advisory services.

-Assessments of the relevant environmental, social and climate change risk impacts will be required for clients (in particular from Santander Corporate and Investment Banking) whose business activities relate to this policy.
+Assessments of the relevant environmental, social and climate change risk impacts will be required for clients from Corporate and Investment Banking Division whose business activities relate to this policy.